Guide to installing and evaluating OpenIDM software. This software offers flexible services for automating management of the identity life cycle.

 If the resource that you need is not on the list, you should be able to use one of the OpenIDM scripted connector frameworks to connect to that resource:

 For connectors associated with Microsoft Windows, OpenIDM includes a PowerShell Connector Toolkit that you can use to provision a variety of Microsoft services, including but not limited to Active Directory, SQL Server, Microsoft Exchange, SharePoint, Azure Active Directory, and Office 365.
-For more information, see Chapter 5, "PowerShell Connector Toolkit" in the Connectors Guide.
-OpenIDM includes a sample PowerShell Connector Toolkit configuration, described in Chapter 5, "Samples That Use the PowerShell Connector Toolkit to Create Scripted Connectors" in the Samples Guide.
+For more information, see "PowerShell Connector Toolkit" in the Connectors Guide.
+OpenIDM includes a sample PowerShell Connector Toolkit configuration, described in "Samples That Use the PowerShell Connector Toolkit to Create Scripted Connectors" in the Samples Guide.

 OpenIDM supports reconciliation between two data stores, as a source and a target.